Beloved Edmonds chef presumed dead after diving accident

 EDMONDS, Wash. — The kitchen was quiet Monday at Market Fishmonger & Eatery in Edmonds, as news that beloved chef Hans Korompis is missing and presumed dead hung heavily in the air.

-Last week, Hans was scuba diving with a friend off the shore of Mukilteo when he was apparently caught in a deep current and swept away.
+Last week, Korompis was scuba diving with a friend off the shore of Mukilteo when he was apparently caught in a deep current and swept away.

-Rescue crews searched for 2 full days but still have not been able to locate his body.
+Rescue crews searched for two full days but still have not been able to locate his body.

 "I was absolutely devastated and sad," said Ho.
 "I kept hoping for the best that they would find him."